 All these restrictions reflects how much of the planets resources we want to use.
 Being adaptable and consuming less, will make you empowered, more self sustainable on a personal level.

-What we do – what you will learn as a volonter.
+What we do – what you may learn as a volonter.

 The long term vision of Hästekasen is a small ecovillage and nature/adventure activity center.